kmkr/splendid-nudibranch/content.md

 Loc		Anilao, The Philippines
 Latin	Antennarius commerson
 Tags	frogfish 2014
-Desc	In two weeks, the frogfish can change its own color to match the environment.
-Frogfishes use their pelvic fins (the ones below the body) to walk along the sea floor, but they generally do not move very much.
-Their pectoral fins (one on each side) is used for stability.
+Desc	In just two weeks, the frogfish can change its own color to match the environment.
+They generally do not move very much, but can use the pelvic fins (the ones below the body) to walk along the sea floor.
+Their pectoral fins (one on each side) are used for stability.

 DSC03808.jpg